MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 ---
 title: Add a VM image to Azure Stack | Microsoft Docs
-description: Learn how to add or remove a VM image to Azure Stack for tenants to use.
+description: Learn how to add or remove a VM image to Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs